Types of Museum & Library Collaborations

 links to each others websites

-Buffalo Zoo and the Burchfield Penny Art Center at Buffalo State College both offer links to related sites, public art projects, and other cultural institutions.
+-The Buffalo Zoo and the Burchfield Penny Art Center at Buffalo State College both offer links to related sites, public art projects, and other cultural institutions.

 digital museums & digital libraries

-Voices: Bringing Multimedia Museum Exhibits to the World Wide Web is a new online multimedia exhibit that is being formed through the collaboration of several cultual heritage institutions in Colorado.
+-Voices: Bringing Multimedia Museum Exhibits to the World Wide Web is a new online multimedia exhibit that is being formed through the collaboration of several cultual heritage institutions in Colorado.

 -There aim is to demonstrate how partnerships among libraries, archives, historical societies, and museums can support an enhanced digital collection of primary resource material.

-The Virtual Library Museum Pages (VLMP) is an online directory of museums and libraries through out the world that have their own websites.
+-The Virtual Library Museum Pages (VLMP) is an online directory of museums and libraries through out the world that have their own websites.

-The National Virtual Museum of the United Kingdom is also called the "24 Hour Museum".
+-The National Virtual Museum of the United Kingdom is also called the "24 Hour Museum".

 -This website offers news, listings, and features from over 3000 museums, galleries and heritage sites

-The World Wide Web Virtual Library: History of Art is a collection of links relating to Art History and computer applications in Art History.
+-The World Wide Web Virtual Library: History of Art is a collection of links relating to Art History and computer applications in Art History.

 6. Traveling Exhibits